Salesforce is a powerful tool that can help any business create more robust marketing and sales plans.

 Customer relationship management (CRM) tools such as Salesforce have revolutionized the way that organizations do business.
 It has taken the focus off businesses simply pushing and selling products to helping track the individual wants and needs of customers that an organization interacts with.

-With a CRM tool, businesses can create touchpoints with their customer and easily track the growth of that customer relationship – from inquires and concerns to initial orders and changing business needs which lead to varying reorders.
+With a CRM tool, businesses can create touchpoints with their customer and easily track the growth of that customer relationship – from inquiries and concerns to initial orders and changing business needs which lead to varying reorders.
 Having robust records of customer interactions and information is beneficial for the vending business as much as the customer.

 Because of the nature of CRM programs and the information that they enable businesses to compile, they can also help sales teams create better, more personalized ways to sell with a concept called account-based selling.
 This can be extremely valuable for businesses who do a lot of high-value or low-volume transactions – it’s a good fit for businesses who sell office furniture B2B as opposed to a company that sells t-shirts B2C.